Manucho (Ivorian footballer)

-Fabrice Elysée Kouadio Kouakou (born 3 October 1990), commonly known as Manucho, is an Ivorian professional footballer who plays for Al-Orouba SC as a forward.
+Fabrice Elysée Kouadio Kouakou (born 3 October 1990), commonly known as Manucho, is an Ivorian professional footballer who plays for Estonian Esiliiga club Tartu JK Welco as a forward.

 Club career

 Manucho started his career in the youth ranks of Stella Club d'Adjamé and Ocaf FC, before moving to Estonian clubs Nõmme Kalju FC and Lootus Kohtla Järve and then FC Infonet.

-In 2012, he received an award as the season's lead scorer and best player, after scoring 31 goals that year with FC Infonet in the Meistriliiga, Estonia's top level league.
+In 2012, he received an award as the season's lead scorer and best player, after scoring 31 goals that year with FC Infonet in the Meistriliiga, Estonia's top-level league.

 In 2014, he scored 30 goals in 31 games while playing for FC Infonet.
 This placed him as the third top scorer in the Meistriliiga, also as first African scorer, and as the twentieth top scorer worldwide for that year.
 As far as scoring average, he ranked fourth worldwide in 2014 with 0.97 goals per game.

-On 7 January 2015, Manucho joined Algerian club USM Alger, signing a two and a half year contract with the club.
+On 7 January 2015, Manucho joined Algerian club USM Alger, signing a two-and-a-half-year contract with the club.

 On 9 December 2019, FCI Levadia Tallinn confirmed that Manucho had joined the club on a contract until the end of 2020.